AlienVisitor/CS1XA3/Project01/README.md

 # Project01
  ### Objective:
- To make a working script that performs the give features for the user.
+ To make a working script that performs the given features for the user.

 ### Features:
   - Create a TODO Log